casbu/Horror-Woods/README.md

+# Phaser 3 TopDown RPG
+This is my first modernized JRPG style game, created with Phaser 3.
+This is still a WIP.
+I will be implementing many different game style techniques within the game itself, as I learn them.  i.e. computer games on the in-game computer, cutscenes, dialogue, etc

 # Phaser 3 Webpack Project Template

 A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/)